patelkb99/cs4641-team36.github.io/README.md

 ## Results

-In the dataset without PCA, on average, K-nearest neighbors, Random Forest, and Support Vector Machine had relatively similar average accuracies across the 10 folds.
+In the dataset without PCA, on average, KNN, RF, and SVM had relatively similar average accuracies across the 10 folds.
 However, SVM had the highest average accuracy with the best accuracy being above 85%.

-In the dataset with PCA, SVM also had the highest average accuracy, with K-nearest neighbors as the second best by about 3%.
-When running these tests, SVM also took the longest to run compared to the other models
+In the dataset with PCA, SVM also had the highest average accuracy, with KNN as the second best by approximately 4%.
+However, SVM took longer than any other method to complete.

 The results for our supervised learning models both with and without PCA follow.